chelseaparlett/CPSC392ParlettPelleriti/Admin/Rough Class Schedule.md

 ## Week 14
 ### Class 26 -- Data Science Communication
+* Meet with Chelsea for Feedback on Project Data Viz
 ### Class 27 -- Review + Project
+* Meet with Chelsea for Feedback on Analysis plan
 * Quiz

 ## Finals Week